 Distributed Redis Caching Strategy for High-Frequency API Calls

 Our approach to caching real-time freight rate data with Redis — balancing freshness vs performance at 2000+ RPS.
+The layered L1/L2 caching architecture, cache invalidation via pub/sub, and the operational lessons from running it in production.

 The Problem